-The purpose of this course is to enable students to acquire basic knowledge of track and field activities and develop skills in specified activities, and improve health-related fitness.
+Credits: 0.5 Area: PE Grades: 9-12 Prerequisite: None The purpose of this course is to enable students to acquire basic knowledge of track and field activities and develop skills in specified activities and improve health-related fitness.

-Volleyball 1

-Credits: 0.5Area: PEGrades: 9-12Prerequisite: NoneThe purpose of this course is to enable students to acquire basic knowledge of Volleyball and develop skills in specified activities and improve health-related fitness.
+1505500 Volleyball 1 Credits: 0.5 Area: PE Prerequisite: None Grades: 9-12 The purpose of this course is to enable students to acquire basic knowledge of Volleyball and develop skills in specified activities and improve health-related fitness.

-1505510Volleyball 2Credits: 0.5Area: PEGrades: 9-12Prerequisite: NoneThe purpose of this course is to provide more in-depth instruction of the fundamental skills, tactics, rules and etiquette in volleyball.Free course is to provide more in-depth instruction of the fundamental skills, tactics,
+Volleyball 2 Credits: 0.5 Grades: 9-12 Area: PE Prerequisite: None The purpose of this course is to provide more in-depth instruction of the fundamental skills, tactics, rules and etiquette in volleyball.

-1501340 Weight Training 1
+Weight Training 1